RitikaVerma7/Chatbot-RAG_with_Evaluation/README.md

 ### Metrics

-- **Faithfulness**: Measures factual consistency of generated answers against the given context.
-Chosen to ensure the chatbot's responses are accurate and reliable.
+- **Faithfulness**: Ensures that all claims made in the answer can be inferred from the provided context, reducing hallucinations.
-- **Relevancy**: Assesses the pertinence of the generated answer to the given prompt.
-Chosen to ensure the chatbot provides useful and relevant information.
+- **Relevancy**: Higher scores indicate that the chatbot provides more useful and relevant information.
-- **Context Recall**: Measures alignment of retrieved context with the annotated answer.
-Chosen to evaluate the effectiveness of context retrieval.
+- **Context Recall**: Measures the extent to which the retrieved context aligns with the annotated answer, ensuring that the necessary information is included in the responses.
 - **Answer Correctness**: Evaluates the accuracy of the generated answer compared to the ground truth.
-Chosen to ensure the chatbot's answers are correct.
+Ensures that the chatbot's answers are correct and reliable.
 - **Context Precision**: Evaluates whether all relevant items in the contexts are ranked higher.
-Chosen to ensure relevant information is prioritized.
+Ensures that the most relevant information appears at the top, improving the chatbot’s efficiency in retrieving correct answers.

 ## Evaluation Metrics Scores